 For providers, patient portals provide an opportunity to streamline workflows, reduce operating costs, and promote patient engagement.

-For example, using patient portals allows patients to get help from their providers without needing to make an appointment or take up staff members’ time by constantly being on the phone.
+Additionally, using patient portals allows patients to get help from their providers.
+However, they do not have to make an appointment or constantly being on the phone.
+Through the patient portal, they have instant access to providers, and this makes patient care more secure, reliable, and efficient.

 Besides simplifying patient to provider communication, other common and valuable uses for patient portals include: